 The next two verses then explain that “war broke out in heaven” between Satan and his angels and Michael and his angels.
 As a result of this war, John, in vision, saw that a place for Satan and his angels was not “found for them in heaven any longer” and they were “cast to the earth” (Revelation 12:7-9).
 This battle is different from Satan’s original rebellion, which is described in verse 4 and which occurred long before the birth of Christ.

 The setting for this battle, described in verses 7-9, and its significance is then announced by a loud voice in heaven (verses 10-12).
 This battle is an indicator that “the kingdom of our God, and the power of His Christ have [or will soon] come” (verse 10).
 Prior to this event, Satan has had access to God’s presence to accuse His people (Job 1:6-7; Job 2:1-2).
 Now he and his angels no longer have this access and are cast down to the earth.

-Realizing the significance of this event, Satan now has “great wrath, because he knows that he has a short time” (Revelation 12:12) before Christ returns to establish the Kingdom of God on earth.
-He then directs his rage toward God’s people, the ones who are the continuation of the woman who gave birth to the male Child (verse 13).
+Realizing the significance of this event, Satan the dragon now has “great wrath, because he knows that he has a short time” (Revelation 12:12) before Christ returns to establish the Kingdom of God on earth.
+He then directs his rage toward God’s people, the ones who are the continuation of the woman of the Apocalypse who gave birth to the male Child (verse 13).

 God, however, will not allow Satan to destroy His people.
 Jesus had promised that the “gates of Hades [the grave]” would not prevail against it (Matthew 16:18).
 To protect His people, the woman is “given two wings of a great eagle,” meaning she is safely taken into “her place,” where she will be protected for “a time, and times and half a time [apparently 3½ years], from the presence of the serpent” (Revelation 12:14).